XingyuChenTim/5922NeuralNetsProject/README.md

 More specifically, the model should provide a decent result so people can learn primary online users' opinions behind the case.
 In addition, this model should facilitate decision-makers in Congress to pass bills involving controversial issues because it generates local and global impacts at a certain level.

 ![original](img/fig_1.jpg)
 Fig 1.
 Abortion-rights movements

-# Data Gather and Prep
+# Data Gather

-This paper is not focus on text preprocessing (Natural language programming) but focus on neural network, so I include essential steps about text preprocessing instead of detailed step-by-step explanation.
+The dataset of 56,040 tweets was collected in the wake of the Roe vs. Wade cancellation sentence and analyzed the influence operations.
+The dataset is available to download from the Kaggle website, which lists in the reference.

+The tweets are collected containing either the #prochoice or the #prolife hashtag, reflecting the two opposite poles of the discussion.
+The tweets with #prochoice have a target variable of 0, and the tweet with the #prolife has a target variable of 1.

 ![original](img/fig_2.png)
 Fig 2.
-Original dataset, contain raw tweets and other features

-The dataset of 56,040 tweets collected in wake of the Roe vs. Wade cancellation sentence and analyze the influence operations.
-The tweets are collected containing either the #prochoice or the #prolife hashtag, reflecting the two opposite poles of the discussion on the argument.

-The tweets with #prochoice have target variable as 0, and the tweet with the #prolife have the target variable as 1.
-I would use Twitter API to gather unlabeled tweets but here is not reveal any credential and code during current stage.
+Original dataset

+Other columns, such as 'created_at', 'retweet_count', and 'like_count', can be valuable features for the data model.
+On the other hand, the 'author_name', 'author_username', and other columns are irrelevant to this paper and will be omitted during the data preprocessing.

+In addition to the original dataset, newsapi.org provide API to gather unlabeled news titles related to Pro-Choice vs. Pro-Life.
+Registered a free account on newsapi.org to get the API key and set up an endpoint for the servers and the location on the server where data will be retrieved.
+The newspaper servers will query for all the topic names in the list: 'abortion' and 'antiabortion.'

+The server will respond in JSON format with the date, title, headline, and source.
+Then the JSON format transforms into a large CSV file where each article is in a row.
+Adding one column that either abortion or antiabortion to convert this data into a labeled data frame so model train and test with the data.

 ![original](img/fig_3.png)

 Fig 3.
-Preprocess Datetime using strptime library.
+Dataset retrieved from API
+# Data Prep
 I use datetime module to fix the formatting of the date column.
 I will also be using regular expressions to fix the structure of the text and remove unnecessary ascii symbols because tweets can contain a lot of things such as mentions, hashtags, links, punctuations, and etc. Here is the list of text preprocessing tasks:

 1. Lowercasing all the letters